optimisticninja/caencryption/README.md

 # caencryption

-Elementary CA-based encryption algorithm using elementary cellular automata.
-Reference paper has errors.
+Elementary CA-based encryption algorithm based on paper in references.
+Reference paper has errors, this is my identification and fixing of errata.

 ## Output of implementation